Prepaid vs. Monthly Phone Plans: A Side-by-Side Comparison

 A monthly plan is, as you'd expect, paid monthly.
 Importantly, when you sign up for a monthly plan, you're signing a contract.
 Typically, that means you'll be paying for one year, though some contracts last two years.
 It is possible to get out of a contract early, but mobile providers will charge a cancellation fee.
 Monthly plans also often bundle in the price of a new phone: you pay nothing initially, but pay off the phone over the course of the contract.

-Is a Monthly Plan Worth It?
+Is a Monthly Phone Plan Worth It?

 Think of a monthly phone contract as a premium option.
 You pay more, but there are more benefits to compensate.
 You're often able to get a brand new phone with the contract, amid other perks like free access to streaming services.
 You typically have the option to upgrade your phone at the end of your contract as well.
 Provided you sign up again, of course.